janrakete/healthcore-bulp.io/README.md

   - Plug adapters into host; note device paths (e.g. `/dev/ttyUSB0` or `COMx`) and set in `.env.local`

 ## 📈 Healthcheck - a monitor for healthcore
 Healthcore has an integrated interface (= healthcheck) to view the status of the individual bridges, brokers and servers and to start and stop them.
-API calls can also be simulated.
 All outputs are displayed in a console.

 How to start healthcheck:
 ```bash